thelonious/kld-intersections/README.md

 1. The name the library uses to refer to the given curve type
 2. The arguments, their order and their types, used to represent the curve parameters to the library

-Below is a table listing each of the support curve types.
+Below is a table listing each of the supported curve types.
 The `Name` column is the name you will need to use to refer to the shape of the given type. `Arguments` lists the parameters you will use to describe the shape of the given curve.

 | Shape            | Name      | Arguments                                                                    |
 | ---              | ---       | ---                                                                          |